The Grand Tour of Italy: From the Roman Empire to the Renaissance

-Two semesters (Spring on campus & Summer abroad), 19 days, 6 cities
+Two semesters (Spring FIU & Summer abroad), 21 days, 3 cities

 Structure: Two Semesters